abdurhasan/hsan_chat/Readme.md

 SIMPLE REACT CHAT APP --

-To learn how to use socket in React
+To learn how to use socket.io in React